Background: Interactive Graphics with HTML5

 conjunction with window orientation detection, not on the deviceMotion API.

-Since the times of Android 4.0, there have been significant improvements in hardware and software.
+Since the times of early Android versions, there have been significant improvements in hardware and software.

 The inaccuracy of magnetometer data (compass) is still an issue which cannot be fully compensated by software.